swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 Now go to https://genome.ucsc.edu/ in your browser
 My data > Custom Tracks > add custom tracks
 In the box labeled "Paste URLs or data" copy in path of the file you copied onto your bucket

+To obtain the **S3 URL** of the object in the S3 bucket
+-Click on the object name in the S3 bucket (here "novel_annotations.UCSC.gtf")
+-Copy the link under "Object URL"
-Remember to replace "bucket" and "path" with the real names and path
+Remember to verify the correct "bucket" name and the "path"
 https://"bucket".s3.ap-southeast-1.amazonaws.com/"path"/novel_annotations.UCSC.gtf

 ![UCSC brower](/images/bambu/UCSC.png)